Skip to main content

 Interests

-I am a Researcher in the Responsible Technology Institute investigating responsible innovation in novel technologies, taking an interdisciplinary approach to socio-technical problems.
+I am a Researcher and Policy Lead in the Responsible Technology Institute investigating responsible innovation in novel technologies, taking an interdisciplinary approach to socio-technical problems.
 This draws on my background in law, information organisation, and industry.
 I work with policymakers, commercial organisations, and academia to draw together cross-sector understandings of challenges in novel technologies.

 Biography